Open main menu Close main menu

 Programme overview

-The Transport Management pathway within the Bachelor of Applied Technology is a programme for students already employed, or those intending to be employed in the motor trade and spare parts sales, logistics, and management.
+The Transport Management pathway within the Bachelor of Applied Technology is a programme for students who are already employed or those intending to be employed in the motor trade and spare parts sales, logistics, and management.

-Learn about the advances in automotive transport technology and find out how international trends affect national decisions in transport applications.
+Learn about the advances in automotive transport technology and discover how international trends affect national decisions in transport applications.
 Apply the principles of transport efficiency, sustainability issues, and vehicle design analysis and selection for business applications.

-Learn to be socially responsible, innovative and gain the skills to confidently apply your knowledge in a wide range of entrepreneurial activities in transport management.
+Learn to be socially responsible and innovative and gain the skills to confidently apply your knowledge in a wide range of entrepreneurial activities in transport management.
 Develop an understanding of how to conduct business and manage projects.
 You'll also improve your communication and problem-solving skills.

 Highlights

-• Develop an understanding of vehicle components, concepts and inventory systems, processes, and procedures
+• Develop an understanding of vehicle components, concepts, inventory systems, processes, and procedures.

-• Analyse the road transport guidelines and their application in freight movements
+• Analyze the road transport guidelines and their application in freight movements.

 • Develop analytical knowledge of working in logistics of goods and services

-• Conceptualisation of international trade and customs in the development of New Zealand business while complying with border protection
+• Approaching international trade and customs in the development of New Zealand business while complying with border protection

 • Students will learn from teaching staff who are highly experienced, industry-connected, and research-active.